Home work and Home learning

 Records of the books your child has read including the comments made by parents will then be recorded by the teacher, simply replacing the previous written method in the home reading logs.

-A reward will be given at the end of each term to all children who has a weekly tapestry comment from home in relation to their reading, so please make sure you add a comment weekly.
+A reward will be given at the end of each term to all children who has a weekly tapestry comment from home in relation to achieving a set amount of reading, so please make sure you add a comment weekly.

 Phonics and Early Reading: Nursery and Reception